On-shell representation and further instances of the 2-split behavior of amplitudes: Introduction

 This interplay between hidden zeros, 2-split factorization, and transmuting operators opens new avenues for amplitude computation.
 Towards this goal, it would be interesting to recast the 2-split in terms of physical quantities, amplitudes themselves instead of gauge-dependent amputated currents.
 Indeed, as discussed recently in \cite{Feng:2025ofq}, the currents appearing in the 2-splits of Yang‒Mills and gravity amplitudes are sensitive to gauge choices.
 Moreover, CHY and (amputated) Berends--Giele currents do not agree in general.
 It would be better to express the splittings in terms of gauge-invariant objects.

 In this paper, we contribute to the understanding of the 2-split behavior in two manners.
 First, we show that the splitting is also verified in theories with higher-derivative kinetic terms, such as $R^2$ gravity or the $(DF)^2$ theory of \cite{Johansson:2017srf}.
-Second, we explain how to obtain on-shell representations of the split amplitudes, thereby avoiding any ambiguity involved in the definition of the currents.
+Second, we explain how to obtain on-shell representations of the split amplitudes.
 As a byproduct, we also generalize the transmuting operators introduced in \cite{Cheung:2017ems} to amplitudes in higher-derivative theories.